-It is always better to pay and enrol in an in-patient residential clinic.
+It is always better to pay and enrol in an alcoholic rehabilitation centre.
 Of course, this would mean leaving some families struggling financially as a result, but this has the highest levels of success.

-Some people usually take out overdrafts and loans to pay for alcohol rehab.
+Some people usually take out overdrafts and loans to pay for drug or alcohol rehab.
 You may wonder whether this is wise at all.

 If paying for rehab will eventually leave you in debt, is it worth paying for it?
 Shouldn't you wait for the free rehab?